When to Use Antibiotics in Dentistry: Risks and Consequences

 Chronic periodontal (gum) disease is caused by bacterial infections that affect the structures around the teeth.
 In severe cases, antibiotics may be prescribed alongside other treatments to help control the infection and prevent further damage to the gums and bone.

-For patients who have certain heart conditions, such as artificial heart valves, or who are at risk for infective endocarditis (an infection of the heart lining), antibiotics may be given before dental procedures to prevent bacteria from entering the bloodstream and causing a serious infection.
-However, recent guidelines suggest a more cautious approach to antibiotic use in these situations, and antibiotics are no longer routinely recommended for many patients.
+For patients with certain heart conditions, such as artificial heart valves or those at risk for infective endocarditis (an infection of the heart lining), antibiotics may be prescribed before dental procedures to prevent bacteria from entering the bloodstream and causing a serious infection.
+However, recent guidelines recommend a more cautious approach to antibiotic use in these cases, and antibiotics are no longer routinely recommended for many patients.

 The Risks and Consequences of Antibiotic Use in Dentistry

-While antibiotics are valuable tools in treating infections, their misuse or overuse can lead to several risks and consequences, both for the individual patient and for public health at large.
+While antibiotics are valuable tools in treating infections, their misuse or overuse can lead to several risks and consequences, both for individual patients and for public health at large.

 One of the biggest concerns with overusing antibiotics is the development of antibiotic-resistant bacteria.
-When bacteria are repeatedly exposed to antibiotics, they can adapt and evolve, becoming resistant to the drugs meant to kill them.
-This means that infections may become harder or even impossible to treat with common antibiotics.
-Antibiotic resistance is a growing global health issue that could render some dental infections far more dangerous and difficult to manage.
+When bacteria are repeatedly exposed to antibiotics, they can adapt and evolve, becoming resistant to the very drugs designed to eliminate them.
+As a result, infections may become harder—or even impossible—to treat with common antibiotics.
+Antibiotic resistance is a growing global health issue that could make certain dental infections far more dangerous and difficult to manage.

-Antibiotics can cause side effects ranging from mild to severe.
+Antibiotics can cause side effects that range from mild to severe.
 Common side effects include nausea, diarrhea, and allergic reactions.
-In rare cases, antibiotics can cause more serious reactions, such as anaphylaxis, a life-threatening allergic reaction.
-Prolonged use of antibiotics can also lead to oral thrush or other fungal infections due to the disruption of the body’s natural balance of microorganisms.
+In rare cases, antibiotics can trigger more serious reactions, such as anaphylaxis, a life-threatening allergic response.
+Prolonged antibiotic use can also lead to oral thrush or other fungal infections due to the disruption of the body’s natural balance of microorganisms.

-The oral cavity contains a complex ecosystem of bacteria, many of which are beneficial.
-Antibiotics don’t discriminate between harmful and helpful bacteria, and their use can disrupt this balance.
-This disruption can lead to an overgrowth of harmful bacteria or fungi, potentially causing conditions like oral candidiasis (thrush) or gastrointestinal disturbances.
+The oral cavity hosts a complex ecosystem of bacteria, many of which are beneficial.
+Antibiotics, however, don’t differentiate between harmful and helpful bacteria, and their use can disrupt this delicate balance.
+This disruption may lead to the overgrowth of harmful bacteria or fungi, potentially causing conditions like oral candidiasis (thrush) or gastrointestinal disturbances.

 In many cases, dental infections can be managed without antibiotics.
 For example, a simple dental abscess may resolve with drainage alone, and periodontal disease may improve with professional cleaning and good oral hygiene.
 Prescribing antibiotics unnecessarily not only exposes patients to the risks mentioned above but also contributes to the broader problem of antibiotic resistance.